otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </message>
 ```

-And the entity terminates the DAKE and asks for storage information (DAKE-3
+And the entity terminates the DAKE and asks for storage information:
-message has action 0x05):

 ```
   <message